DSharpPlus/DSharpPlus/docs/articles/beyond_basics/messagebuilder.md

 ## Background
 Before the message builder was put into place, we had one large method for sending messages along with 3 additional methods for sending files.
-This was becoming a major code smell and it was hard to maintain and add more params onto it.
-Now we support just sending a simple message, an embed, a simple message with an embed, or a full fledged message builder.
+This was becoming a major code smell and it was hard to maintain and add more parameters onto it.
+Now we support just sending a simple message, an embed, a simple message with an embed, or a message builder.

 ## Using the Message Builder
 The API Documentation for the message builder can be found at @DSharpPlus.Entities.DiscordMessageBuilder but here we'll go over some of the concepts of using the